taufique71/node-c-lexer/README.md

 If you already have preprocessed files (.ii) at hand, you can skip the preprocessing step by passing the path to your preprocessed file as your last arguement.

+A reason why would want to do something like this is if you, for instance, have a separate environment on which your .ii(s) are generated(e.g preprocessed files are produced within your windows bash environment).
+Or if your preprocessing pass diverges from the execution of a simple 'cpp' command in general.
 ```js
 var lexer = require("node-c-lexer");
 lexer.cppUnit.clearPreprocessors("./a.c", function(err, codeText){